 Sleep Improvement Plan

-The Sleeprate app will guide you through a series of sleep improvement goals, step by step, at your own pace, on a path to better sleep and well-being.
+The Sleeprate app will guide you step-by-step and at your own pace through a series of sleep-improvement training challenges, on a path to better sleep and well-being.

 Your personal rating of the sleep quality when you wake up in the morning.